-Upon completion of the Bible and Doctrine Diploma, students should have a basic knowledge of Bible and theology that will help them in lay ministry roles such as Sunday school instruction, in sharing the gospel with friends and neighbors, and in their personal devotional life.
+Upon completing the Bible and Doctrine Diploma, students should have a basic knowledge of the Bible and theology that will help them in lay ministry roles such as Sunday school instruction, sharing the gospel with friends and neighbors, and their personal devotional life.
 This diploma is designed to prepare students for Christian living, and it cannot be earned after the completion of the Ministerial Studies or the Ministerial Studies with Leadership Honors programs.
-Ideal for the layperson who desires a deeper knowledge of God's Word, the Bible and Doctrine Diploma is awarded upon satisfactory completion of the following courses.
+The Bible and Doctrine Diploma is awarded upon completing the following courses, ideal for the layperson who desires a more profound knowledge of God's Word.
 The seventeen (17) courses required for this diploma are listed below in the recommended order of study.